 Do I Need To Worry About Malaria?

 If you’re going in the winter season, you won’t have to contend with too much buzzing about.
-This means that there’s less possibility of catching malaria.
+This means that there’s less of a possibility of catching malaria.

-Although, some countries do have specific guidelines on this and would advise that you prepare your body by taking medication before, during, and after your trip just to be safe.
+However, some countries have specific guidelines on this and would advise that you prepare your body by taking medication before, during, and after your trip to be safe.

 What Is The Gate Times?